insen5/cocktail-vision/README.md

 1. Push your code to a GitHub repository
 2. Add your OpenAI API key as a repository secret named `OPENAI_API_KEY`
+3. Deploy using one of these methods:
-3. The GitHub Actions workflow will automatically build and deploy your site
+   - The GitHub Actions workflow will automatically build and deploy your site
+   - Or manually deploy using `npm run deploy`

+### Live Demo

+The application is deployed and available at: [https://insen5.github.io/cocktail-vision/](https://insen5.github.io/cocktail-vision/)

 ## Usage